 Some ATRT2 members felt that they were operating under the shadow of ATRT1.
 What did or did not work from the previous Review could be assessed by an external expert.
 At the least, provide judgment criteria and indicators to look for when going back for the review process.

-While the Review Team’s interaction with different stakeholders has been very good, with the Durban process very helpful in data collection, visibility with the rest of ICANN Community needs to be improved due to inherent limitations of the reviews’ historic versus futuristic approach.
+While the Review Team’s interaction with different stakeholders has been very good, with the Durban process very helpful in data collection, visibility with the rest of ICANN community needs to be improved due to inherent limitations of the reviews’ historic versus futuristic approach.

 Regularity of Reviews has to be strictly coordinated by having all reviews done before next ATRT reviews, i.e. proper linkage.
 Future teams may need to consider the possibility of an independent secretariat or technical facilitator.
 These resources would reduce the focus being driven by input from staff and facilitate balanced input from external communities.
 This would enable the review team members to carry out evaluation on implementation appropriately.